A Hanky Panky cocktail is a pre-prohibition drink made with just three ingredients: gin, sweet vermouth and Fernet-Branca. It's easy to make at home!

 - Try this at happy hour alongside some Oven Roasted Nuts with Herbs and Garlic.

-- Serve at your next dinner party during cocktail hour.
+- Serve at your next dinner party as an aperitivo during cocktail hour.

-- A Hanky Panky is a festive cocktail choice during the holidays because of its deep red color and fancy coupe glass.
+- A Hanky Panky is a festive cocktail recipe to serve during the holidays because of its deep red color and fancy coupe glass.

 More gin-based cocktail recipes